bar-ji/uufo/readme.txt

-Run the exe inside of build
+Run the exe inside of build or run shortcut in root dir